 WHO AM I?

 My name is Niamh.
 Now, don’t panic, it is just a name (an Irish one at that), and you pronounce it Knee-uv.
-I am an Irish ex-pat, based vaguely in London (well, I pay rent there at least), however, right now, I travel a lot, while still trying to keep up to date with the London restaurant scene.
+I am Irish based in London, a scientist turned food writer via a career in New Media.
+I started this blog in 2007, and well, that was it.

-Most of the recipes are my own, some are shown to me on my travels (if this is the case I say so), occasionally some are from books that I find particularly engaging.
+Most of the recipes are my own, some are shown to me on my travels (if this is the case I say so), occasionally some are from books that I enjoy.
 If you try them I would love to hear how it goes.
-I love to hear from readers.

 CLASSES & TOURS